 Managing Your ERGs to Grow Engagement

 There are dozens of communication and file-sharing tools like Slack, Team, Google Drive, and Microsoft Onedrive.
-As you launch your ERGs, consider where your employees spend a lot of their time and if a purpose-built platform may be the best option for you.
+As you launch your ERGs, consider where your employees spend their time and if a purpose-built platform may be the best option for you.

 Slack and Teams are the most common communication tools used to manage ERGs, but no matter what you're using, the key is to stay consistent.
 Create channels in these platforms that spell out your ERG guidelines and communicate on a cadence that mirrors your workplace cadence.

 Consistency will ensure your people know where to look for announcements and learn how to get involved.

 Access to Information

 Much like your comms tools, organization and consistency are keys.
 If you're in a larger organization, ask your information systems teams for help creating a consistent file hierarchy so navigating through information is easy and intuitive.

 If you’re unsure how to design a simple hierarchy within a file-sharing platform, check out this article published by the Princeton University Library system on naming conventions and structure.